Yhyakh: Ohuokhai Dance

 The Ohuokhai (Оhуохай) dance has its roots in the period when the Sakha people lived further south and were cattle-breeders, termed "sun worshippers".
 It is a native dance that combines three forms of art: dancing, singing and poetry.
-The Sakha word for "dance", Üngküü (Yҥкүү) comes from the verb üng (Үҥ, "to worship").
+The Sakha word for "dance", Üñküü (Yҥкүү) comes from the verb üñ (Үҥ, "to worship").

-The Ohuokhai is a simultaneous round dance and song.
+The Ohuokhai is a simultaneous circle dance and song.
 Dancers form a circle and dance, arm in arm, hand in hand, with the left foot put forward, while making rhythmical, graceful movements with their bodies, legs, feet and arms.
 A lead singer improvises the lyrics and the other dancers repeat them.
 This Ohuokhai leader has a special talent not only for singing but also, what is more important, for poetic improvisation.
 There song leaders compete at the national Yhyakh festival for the best poetic expression, best song and biggest circle.

 Poetic improvisation of the Ohuokhai represents one of the richest and oldest genres of Sakha folklore.

 The melody of the Ohuokhai is put to many types of music, from marching tunes to operas.
 Kylyhakh is the special singing technique of vocal cord vibration.
 This technique gives a unique national Sakha colouring highly appreciated by experts in "throat singing".
 The Ohuokhai plays an important role in the development of the musical and choreographic arts.

 A famous folk singer, poet and composer, Sergey Zverev from the Suntarsky region added many new elements in the expressiveness of the movements.

+Celebrations by the Sakha Diaspora

+On June 23, 2024, the Sakha American Cultural Association in Washington State organized and celebrated Yhyakh in Lynnwood, WA.